-In these areas, the Gunggari People negotiated IndigenousLand Use Arrangements (ILUA) with three local councils (Maranoa, Balonne and Murweh), electricity supplier Ergon, telecommunications provider Telstra and five pastoral properties.
+In these areas, the Gunggari People negotiated Indigenous Land Use Arrangements (ILUA) with three local councils (Maranoa, Balonne and Murweh), electricity supplier Ergon, telecommunications provider Telstra and five pastoral properties.
 Once the ILUAs are formalised, the Gunggari Native Title Aboriginal Corporation will be the prescribed body corporate to manage the native title rights.
-Their rights are non-exclusive but allow Gunggari people access to, travel, camp, hunt, teach, light fires and use water in the areas affected.
+Their rights are non-exclusive but allow Gunggari people access to travel, camp, hunt, teach, light fires and use water in the areas affected.
 They can also hold religious ceremonies and spiritual activities on the land.

 The rights are a long time coming.
-Queensland South Native Title Services principal legal officer Tim Wishart handed up the list of documents to Justice Reeves on which the claim was based.
-Wishart made powerful speech documenting the history of the Gunggari “from time beyond memory”.
+Queensland South Native Title Services principal legal officer Tim Wishart handed the list of documents to Justice Reeves on which the claim was based.
+Wishart made a powerful speech documenting the history of the Gunggari “from time beyond memory”.
 Wishart said the Gunggari land ran west from the Maranoa River and included the headwaters of the Nebine Creek, Mungallala Creek, Wallam Creek and Neabul Creek which together feed into the greater Murray-Darling basin.
 They fought to protect those lands “probably before English developed as a language,” Wishart said.

-They were uninclined to let the European invaders have free run of the place after Sir Thomas Mitchell first explored the area in 1840.
+They were disinclined to let European invaders have free run of the place after Sir Thomas Mitchell first explored the area in 1846.
 In 1855 an exasperated Crown Land Commissioner Wiseman wrote “No tribe will allow of the peaceable occupation of their country,” The whites fought back and with superior weaponry killed at least 75 Aboriginals along the Maranoa River up to 1862.
 In 1880, George Thorn (who served as Queensland premier two years earlier) boasted the inland Queensland Aboriginals were “pretty well shot down and got rid of”.

 Thorn was wrong.
 The Gunggari and other tribes hung on tenaciously even after losing the war to the colonials.
-Monitored by the border and native police, They were tolerated as joint owners of the land until the twentieth century when the patriarchal attitudes of the new Commonwealth brought about the Aboriginal Protection and Restriction of Sale of Opium Acts 1901.
+Monitored by the border police and native police, they were tolerated as joint owners of the land until the twentieth century when the patriarchal attitudes of the new Commonwealth brought about the Aboriginal Protection and Restriction of Sale of Opium Acts 1901.
 Under this act the camps that existed across the Maranoa were dismantled and hundreds of people were moved east and north into alien lands at government reserves and missions at Taroom, Purga, Barambah/Cherbourg, Palm Island and Woorabinda.

 In December 2010, the State of Queensland began substantive mediation.
 The applicant and respondents submitted their material to the Federal Court who announced their decision on Friday.
 As well as the many Gunggari who celebrated in Mitchell, others celebrated from afar such as Queensland State of Origin star Johnathan Thurston and Opera Australia baritone Don Bemrose.
 “I am very proud to say I am a member of the Gunggari community,” Thurston said.
 “It is important that our history with this land, and our customs, have been observed in this way and I congratulate everyone who has fought for this recognition over the past 17 years – almost as long as I’ve been playing rugby league.”

 Bemrose, the first Aboriginal member of Opera Australia, said he was always proud and honoured to represent the Gunggari.
 “This moment is acknowledgement of our people’s continued bond with the Maranoa and the persistence, dedication and strength of a few to do all possible to again connect our land to all Gunggari past, present and future is amazing,” he said.
 As Wishart concluded in Court on Friday, the determination has confirmed what the Gunggari already knew: the land was theirs.